JosephAntony/Lua-5.3-Portable-Batteries-Windows-10-32bit/manual.md

 In this humble step-by-step manual we will learn how to compile and install Lua, Lua C modules and one pure Lua module.
 We will learn what to download, install and setup to achieve this.

 At the end of this steps you will have standalone Lua distribution for Windows which:
-	- runs on any Windows 32/64 bit
+  - runs on Windows 7, 8, 8.1, 10 ...
+32/64 bit  (if you can run it on XP let me know :)
   - doesn't need any additional libraries or runtimes to install to run correctly
   - you can distribute it to your friends, collegues or clients with your scripts as a zip archive
   - you can take it with you on USB key

 For this manual everything will be in **c:\work** folder, please create it.